Leventhorpe day 2079

 Digital Media

 The Digital Media pathway focuses on the development of a range of applications across platforms and sectors.
-Students will gain the right combination of knowledge, understanding and skills required for the 21st century, enabling them to demonstrate the skills of writing specifications, and the design, build, testing and implementation of applications.
+Students will gain the right combination of knowledge, understanding and skills required for the 21st century, enabling them to demonstrate the skills of writing specifications and the design, build, testing and implementation of applications.
 In addition to understanding the fundamentals of IT and how information is used, transmitted and applied globally, students will be able to effectively plan digital products for a range of purposes; design products effectively; develop these to meet the needs of a client; continuously test and receive feedback; implement improvements and review final versions.
-Students will be proficient in selecting suitable software to use in various situations and use the software effectively and to communicate in a digital world.
+Students will be proficient in selecting suitable software to use in various situations, use the software effectively and to communicate in a digital world.

 Ways in Which Parents Can Support Their Children